bordoni/fakerpress/readme.txt

 = 0.5.3 &mdash; 04 of March 2022 =

-* Fix - Ensure Select2 usage of AJAX search properly encodes on all usages props @MrMustacheMan3
+* Fix - Ensure Select2 usage of AJAX search properly encodes on all usages props @TheMMMdev
-* Fix - Ensure Select2 usage of AJAX properly checks for nonces and permissions props @MrMustacheMan3
+* Fix - Ensure Select2 usage of AJAX properly checks for nonces and permissions props @TheMMMdev

 = 0.5.2 &mdash; 27 of January 2022 =